zekenie/dmv/readme.md

 You can call `can` on any of your user instances.
 In addition, we've added a `hasRole` method on your user class.

 You need to tell dmv how to find your logged in user.
 We've exposed a method called `getUser` on our `authConfig` factory.
-The `getUser` method may return your user synchronously, or a Promise for your user.
+The `getUser` method should return your user synchronously.
 You can inject your own angular services.
 You just need to return your user.
 The `getUser` method also attaches `can` and `hasRole` to your `$rootScope` so you can show and hide view segments easily.

 ```js
 yourModule